 Today is all about some fun in the sun!
 I mean, we are in the Caribbean after all.
 We are going to take a boat tour of the Rosario Islands, which are a group of about 30 islands located just off the coast of Cartagena.
 These islands are famous for their crystal clear water, white sand beaches, and coral reefs making them perfect for snorkeling.

-This epic boat tour will pick you up from your hotel in the morning and take you to the Rosario Islands.
+This epic boat tour will pick you up from your hotel in the morning and take you to the Rosario Islands — and guys, it was soooo much fun!
 Once there, you’ll be able to spend the day swimming, sunbathing, and snorkeling.
 The tour includes all gear, so you don’t need to worry about bringing anything with you.
+Book in advance, though, as it does sell out regularly.
+Availability can be checked below:

 If you’re feeling adventurous, there are plenty of other activities to do on the islands as well.
 You can go kayaking, windsurfing, or parasailing.
 Or if you want to relax, you can get a massage on the beach.